The Heartsease Healthy Living project aims to encourage healthier and more active lifestyles for people of all ages living in the Heartsease area.

-We would like projects to be able to get up and running in January 2019, and run for a maximum of one year.
+We would like projects to be able to get up and running from March 2020, and run for a maximum of one year.

-Download the full criteria and apply online using the links on the right of the screen.
+Download the full Criteria & Guidance and apply online using the links on the right of the screen.

 If you are unable to apply online or need any assistance, please contact the Grants Team.